elastic/kibana/packages/kbn-apm-synthtrace/README.md

 - `Instance`: a single instance of a monitored service.
 E.g., the workload for a monitored service might be spread across multiple containers.
 An `Instance` object contains fields like `service.node.name` and `container.id`.
 - `Timerange`: an object that will return an array of timestamps based on an interval and a rate.
 These timestamps can be used to generate events/metricsets.
 - `Transaction`, `Span`, `APMError` and `Metricset`: events/metricsets that occur on an instance.
 For more background, see the [explanation of the APM data model](https://www.elastic.co/guide/en/apm/get-started/7.15/apm-data-model.html)
+- `Log`: An instance of Log generating Service which supports additional helpers to customise fields like `messages`, `logLevel`

 #### Example